canonical/open-documentation-academy/landscape/how-to/install-landscape-server-on-microsoft-azure.md

     --allocation-method Static
 ```

-Output will be displayed in JSON format and will show static IP address (extract below):
+Output will be displayed in JSON format and will show a static IP address:
 ```
-"ipAddress": "34.139.255.120",
+"ipAddress": "34.XXX.XXX.XXX",
 "ipTags": [],
 "location": "eastus",
 "name": "LandscapePublicIP",